How often do you evaluate your medical record and image retrieval process for referred patients?

 This tends to be one of those hospital department processes that is overlooked in terms of how it relates to the patient experience.
 An inefficient process could negatively impact patient satisfaction and cost your department a loss in potential revenue upwards of $1.5 million per patient.

-With growing consumerism in healthcare, a patient’s experience with your organization has ripple effects. opens in a new windowStudies show that each dissatisfied consumer tells, on average, 11 other people about a bad experience.
+With growing consumerism in health care, a patient’s experience with your organization has ripple effects.
+Studies show that each dissatisfied consumer tells, on average, 11 other people about a bad experience.
 That’s a significant risk when it comes to patient retention and growing market share.

 I put together a list of four questions to help you determine if your intake workflows and medical record and image retrieval processes are helping or hurting your overall patient experience initiatives.
 Paying careful attention to these factors can support positive patient experiences in your organization.

 - Are patients expected to collect their own medical records and images?

 Gathering patients’ records is a cumbersome manual task.
 Sometimes just trying to identify where to request records from can be an arduous task.
 We get it.
 Your staff is already stretched thin.
 Having patients take on this responsibility might seem like a good idea.
 But burdening sick, scared, and overwhelmed patients and caregivers with this task can result in a negative first impression of your facility.
 But you have options – partnering with eHealth Technologies means less work for your team and a smooth, streamlined intake process for your new patients.

 - How consistent is your intake process across your health system?